fireis/wav2kp/docs/diary.md

 - Could get the input shapes for the LSTM right and after lots of debugging, realized that my issue now was with the fully connected layer;
 - Got the network working, but I think that I need to change the output shape.
 Im confused on wheter the LSTM will ouput the time sequence as a single output (so each time step would be a piece of a single vector) or if there would be one output per time step

+## Day 14 - 04/22/2021

+- Studied LSTMs, losses and the output shape to asses what should I do to make my model work.

+## Day 15 - 04/23/2021

+- Concluded that I should use CTC loss and should not pad my Y vectors (keypoints).